THE FUNGIVORE

 Day-to-Day Itinerary Overview

-August 24th- Day 1: Opening Dinner and Mixer at location TBD (A special experience outside Oaxaca City).
+August 24th- Day 1: Opening Dinner and Mixer at location TBD.
 Welcome talk from The Fungivore founders Zachary and Kimberly Hunter; NAMA introduction by Bruch Reed.

 Among the many surprises in Ixtlan were several species of craterellus that stumped our mycologists!

-August 27th - Day 4: 2nd Foray spot on EcoturIxtlan grounds; Safari Van Trip (group 2: Cloud Forest/Mesofilo; afternoon talks in the conference Center on the indigenous of Oaxaca featuring Belen, Samuel, etc. Language classes: Mushroom Verbiage in Mixteco and Zapoteco (Mixe?).
-Dinner in the restaurant.
-Free evening.
+August 27th - Day 4: 2nd Foray spot on EcoturIxtlan grounds; Safari Van Trip (group 2: Cloud Forest/Mesofilo); afternoon talks - indigenous of Oaxaca; Language classes: Mushroom Verbiage in Mixteco and Zapoteco.

 Oaxaca is more than just the seed of Mexican culture.
 The prehistoric caves in the Mitla valley contains evidence of the earliest cultivation of corn and pumpkin, the first of which is the most widely grown crop on earth now.
 Oaxaca is a cradle of civilization oft overlooked in our historical summaries.
 But within these forests are cultures with 10,000 years of memory and expertise in the field.
 Oh, and the food is banging.